arjadas/Ore-Mining-Simulator/README.md

 *The information below is not part of the submission but is encouraged to provide*

  ## Team Members
-- Name, Email, @GitHub account
+- Arja Das, Email, @GitHub account
-- Name, Email, @GitHub account
+- Min Thu Han, minthuh@student.unimelb.edu.au, @MinniMinMin
-- Name, Email, @GitHub account
+- Yiyan Zhang, Email, @GitHub account

  ## Documentation files
 - Link to Draw.io